zeek/zeek/examples/ids/index.rst

 .. _bro-ids:

+.. _zeek-ids:

 ===
 IDS
 ===

 An Intrusion Detection System (IDS) allows you to detect suspicious activities happening on your network as a result of a past or active attack.
-Because of its programming capabilities, Bro can easily be configured to behave like traditional IDSs and detect common attacks with well known patterns, or you can create your own scripts to detect conditions specific to your particular case.
+Because of its programming capabilities, Zeek can easily be configured to behave like traditional IDSs and detect common attacks with well known patterns, or you can create your own scripts to detect conditions specific to your particular case.

-In the following sections, we present a few examples of common uses of Bro as an IDS.
+In the following sections, we present a few examples of common uses of Zeek as an IDS.

 -------------------------------------------------
 Detecting an FTP Brute-force Attack and Notifying